 As discussed in Volume 4, Chapter 5, increased pollutants associated with construction and operational activities associated with aircraft carrier berthing would be less than significant.
-Although increased emissions would be less than significant, construction and operational activities would result in pollutant emissions, which could result in health impacts to individuals on Guam that could increase the use of health care services.
+Although increased emissions would be less than significant, construction and operational activities would result in a measured increase in pollutant emissions, which could result in health impacts to individuals on Guam.
 Air pollution can harm individuals when it accumulates in the air in high enough concentrations.
 People exposed to high enough levels of certain air pollutants may experience: